ope-spec/binary_trees/README.md

 # binary_trees
-ALX Project on the concept of Binary Trees
+ALX Project based on the concept of Binary Trees